luksfarris/luksfarris.github.io/docs/_posts/2019-04-08-guide-to-scrum.md

 > Fig 1: the term Scrum comes from Rugby players working closely together.

-### An implementation recipe of an agile method
+### An implementation recipe of an agile methodology

-I often see people on Linkedin sharing materials on the theory of Scrum.
+I often see people on Linkedin sharing materials on Agile.
 Why create more material on this topic?
-I feel most content lack concrete examples of how a team can implement Scrum, what to watch out for, and how to conduct yourself in a Scrum team.
+I feel most articles lack concrete examples of how a team can implement Scrum, what to watch out for, and how to conduct yourself in a Scrum team.
 Also, they rarely mention the theory behind it.

 What is the goal of a Software Engineer (or of Software Engineering in general) inside a team?
 Is it to deliver working software frequently?
 No. Your goal is to deliver the greatest amount of value to your stakeholder, within time you are given.
 Teams must never forget this, being value-oriented is key to success.
 We must quantify, measure, and increase value.

-Questions to ask yourself: would you call your project an asset or a liability?
+So ask yourself: is my project an asset or a liability?
 Does it generate more value than it consumes?

 ### 1. Introduction: Pesky Process Problems

-Clients don't understand what they want (designers know this).
+Clients don't understand what they want (designers know this well).
 Teams have difficulty estimating projects.
 Scopes change often.
 Requirements and communication channels are confusing.
 Your business has a high turn-over.
 Client relationships deteriorate over time.
 Team members lose motivation.
-Resource get constrained.
+Resources get constrained.
 Projects get cancelled.
 People get reallocated.

-Sound familiar?
-Scrum won't solve these problems by itself.
+Sounds familiar?
+Sorry, but Scrum won't solve these problems by itself.
 They are part of any business.
 Scrum changes the way we work, so that we can address them.
 It shifts the attention of them team, to have them measure value delivered, instead of features.

-Scrum started in 1994 and it combines disciplines like: Incremental Iterative Development, Timeboxing, Servant Leadership, Testriction Theory, Complexity Theory, Lean, and more.
+Scrum started in 1994 and it combines disciplines like: Incremental Iterative Development, Timeboxing, Servant Leadership, Theory of Constraints, Complexity Theory, Lean, and more.

-While other methodologies are great for stable environments, but that's usually not the case.
-Take waterfall, for instance:
+Other methodologies are great for stable environments, but that's usually not the case in Software Engineering.
+Take Waterfall, for instance:

 <img src="/img/scrum/waterfall.png">
 > Fig 2: the waterfall process in a nutshell.
 Each step has deliverables, and the last deliverable is a finished product.